Linaro/website/_posts/2019/03/2019-03-21-linaro-arm-marvell-to-host-the-arm-on-arm-summit-for-developers-at-linaro-connect.md

   - BKK19
 image: /assets/images/blog/session-at-yvr18.jpg
 ---
-Linaro Ltd, the open source collaborative engineering organization developing software for the Arm® ecosystem, together with Arm and Marvell, is pleased to announce the final schedule[for the Arm on Arm Summit at Linaro Connect Bangkok 2019.](https://connect.linaro.org/attend/arm-on-arm-summit/) The summit, which features key technology leaders across the industry, aims to encourage diversity of supply from Arm-based hardware vendors while showcasing the value of the world’s largest compute ecosystem.
+Linaro Ltd, the open source collaborative engineering organization developing software for the Arm® ecosystem, together with Arm and Marvell, is pleased to announce the final schedule [for the Arm on Arm Summit at Linaro Connect Bangkok 2019.](https://connect.linaro.org/attend/arm-on-arm-summit/) The summit, which features key technology leaders across the industry, aims to encourage diversity of supply from Arm-based hardware vendors while showcasing the value of the world’s largest compute ecosystem.

-Experts from Arm,[Gyrfalcon](https://www.gyrfalcontech.ai/), HiSilicon, Linaro, Marvell, Packet, and[Socionext](http://www.socionext.com/en/) will come together at the Centara Grand in Bangkok, Thailand.
+Experts from Arm, [Gyrfalcon](https://www.gyrfalcontech.ai/), HiSilicon, Linaro, Marvell, Packet, and [Socionext](http://www.socionext.com/en/) will come together at the Centara Grand in Bangkok, Thailand.
 The Arm on Arm summit will provide attendees with updates and demonstrations on achievements to-date, including the examination of native software development and deployment targeting Arm platforms using Arm-based hosts.

 Developers will also see a multitude of Arm-based hardware platforms including laptops, desktops and high-end servers available to them.
 The event will conclude with a panel of experts from Linaro, Arm, Marvell and Packet hosting a forward-looking discussion detailing upcoming DevOp milestones required to continue to drive seamless system deployments on the Arm architecture.